SlothSan/mtg_collector_app_PHP_Project/README.md

 There is a link to a explainer for MTG cards on the create card page you can use as a reference.

 Enjoy & make some cool cards!

+I would like to rewrite this using OOP, MVC and a Framework now I have learned how to use them on the Full Stack Track @iO Academy.